-Stealth Minerals Ltd. ("Stealth"), a shareholder of the Company, commenced legal proceedings against a former officer of Stealth and the Company, to recover 4,000,000 shares of the Company that were transferred from Stealth's brokerage account to a brokerage account of the former officer in purported payment of amounts claimed to be owing to the former officer.
+Stealth Minerals Ltd. ("Stealth"), a shareholder of the Company, commenced legal proceedings against a former officer of Stealth and the Company, to recover 4,000,000 shares of the Company that were transferred from Stealth's brokerage account to a brokerage account of a former officer for purported payment of amounts claimed to be owing to the former officer.
 The former officer threatened to advance a counterclaim against the Company and certain directors and officers of the Company.
 Management of the Company does not believe the threatened counterclaim has any merit.
 In early 2011 the litigation with the former officer and director was settled and 4.2 million Cascadero shares were returned to the Stealth treasury.
-Stealth holds a 19.3% interest in the Company.
+In 2010, Stealth held a 19.3% interest in the Company.

-The above mentioned litigation was settled and the Stealth Minerals received the shares subject of the litigation.
+The above mentioned litigation was settled and Stealth Minerals received the shares subject of the litigation.
 The Company has active exploration programs in British Columbia, Ontario and Argentina.